-16 New permittees shall meet the requirements of S5.C.4 no later than December 31, 2017, except where otherwise specified in this section.
+17 For continuing Permittees, this means continuing to implement existing programs developed under previous permits until updates are made to meet the schedules defined.
+New Permittees shall meet the requirements of S5.C.6 no later than December 31, 2022, except where otherwise specified in this Section.